openstack/openstack-manuals/doc/common/glossary.rst

    Crowbar

-      An open source community project by Dell that aims to provide all necessary services to quickly deploy clouds.
+      An open source community project by SUSE that aims to provide all necessary services to quickly deploy and manage clouds.

    current workload